Godgiven75/Bicycle-GPS_4_Switzerland/README.md

 # JaVelo
 CS-108 semester project repository
-We had to code program giving us the best bicycle itinerary between any two points in Switzerland, from scratch.
+Program with UI to compute the best bicycle itinerary between any two points in Switzerland